 If you plan to attach it to a camera or a video recorder you’ll need to buy their SC3 adapter.

 3-The Comica CVM-WM100: This is the wireless pick for this list.
 While most wireless lav microphones cost a lot more than their wired counterparts, this one comes at a price of just $188.99, a very decent price for a wireless microphone given that the cheaper ones often sacrifice some audio and build quality.

 With up to 100 meters working distance and real-time audio monitoring this microphone is a great pick.
 Another great feature with this microphone is power consumption control, meaning that you can use low strength if you’re working within a smaller range (60 meters) and save energy.
 It is powered by 2 AA batteries.

 USB microphones are very versatile.
-They can be used in podcasts, interviews, or to record music, they can accommodate to your needs.
+From using them in podcasts or interviews to recording music, they can accommodate your needs.

 USB Microphone Recommendations:

 1-The Blue Yeti: You can’t talk about USB microphones without mentioning this one.
 Coming at a price of $125.43 it’s one of the best USB microphones you can get.
 It allows you to switch between 4 different recording patterns and comes with gain control.
 It also comes with a 3.5mm jack to plug a headphone to monitor what it records in real time.